-Beginning with the boldly titled 1994 comedy-drama Spanking the Monkey, which was followed by Flirting with Disaster and Three Kings later in the decade, David O. Russell has gained a reputation as a director of “quirky,” out-of-the-mainstream comedies.
-Russell’s 2004 effort, I Heart Huckabees, his first feature in five years, will surely help to perpetuate that label.
-Not that the comedy works; for the socially conscious/existentialist film is as funny as a funeral mass and mind-numbingly more tedious.
+Beginning with the boldly titled 1994 comedy-drama Spanking the Monkey, which in the ensuing years would be followed by Flirting with Disaster and Three Kings, David O. Russell has gained a reputation as a creator of “quirky,” out-of-the-mainstream comedies.
+Russell’s latest effort, I Heart Huckabees, his first feature in five years, will surely help to perpetuate that assessment.
+Not that the comedy works; the philosophical/socially conscious film is as funny as a funeral mass and mind-numbingly more tedious.

-If only Russell and his co-writer, Jeff Baena, had taken the trouble to add a whiff of humor, wit, and maturity to the topsy-turvy philosophical proceedings.
+If only Russell and co-writer Jeff Baena had taken the trouble to add a whiff of humor, wit, and maturity to the topsy-turvy philosophical proceedings.

 Spanking the Nietzsche